Docs / Guides / How to Create a Where-to-Buy Page from Distributor Reports

 You'll need a Storepoint account.
 If you don't have one yet, start a free trial and follow the Quick Start Guide.

-Your retailer list is all you need to get started.
-At minimum, your spreadsheet needs a name and address for each retailer:
+Your distributor report or retailer spreadsheet is all you need.
+At minimum, Storepoint needs a name and address for each retail location:

 Name Address